42+ YEARS OF SERVING ACCIDENT VICTIMS IN PENNSYLVANIA

 - Reading or writing

 - Drunk driving or driving under the influence (DUI)

 - Driver cutting other drivers off

 - Drivers are unable to see around blind spots, like double-parked cars or delivery trucks

 - Drivers ignoring the laws for crosswalks

-- Out-of-staters not knowing the rules of the road
+- Out-of-staters not knowing the traffic rules

 - People cutting into bike lanes